aanghs22/gitnetwork/README.md

 ## Prelude

 ![bus image](https://github.com/aanghs22/gitnetwork/blob/main/Images/bus%20image.jpeg?raw=true)
+<br> _Image credits: Land Transport Guru_
-As a frequent user of the public transportation system in Singapore (especially the buses), I always find myself wondering about the transportation system - is the load of commuters _always_ this heavy for all bus services?
+<br> As a frequent user of the public transportation system in Singapore (especially the buses), I always find myself wondering about the transportation system - is the load of commuters _always_ this heavy for all bus services?
 Where do people like to go via the public bus?
 Is there a neighbourhood that relies greatly on the buses to arrive at their destination?

 ## Project Objectives
 In this project, I explore the publicly available datasets on buses with the intention of: